ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 All JWP forms have one or more payloads; each payload is an octet string.
 The payloads are arranged in an array for which the ordering is preserved in all serializations.

-The JWP proof value is a single octet string that is only generated from and processed by the underlying JPA.
+The JWP proof value is one or more octet strings that are only meant to be generated from and processed by the underlying JPA.
 Internally, the proof value may contain one or more cryptographic statements that are used to check the integrity protection of the header(s) and all payloads.
 Each of these statements may be a ZKP or a traditional cryptographic signature.
 The algorithm is responsible for how these statements are serialized into a single proof value.

 ## Issued Form {#issued-form}